 After you add a member to a PS Series group, you must set the RAID policy for the member and choose the storage pool.
 The storage in the member is available after you set the RAID policy.

-To use the GUI to set the RAID policy for a member:
+To use the GUI to set the RAID policy for a members, use the following procedure:

 Procedure